Stocks end lower amid Fed meeting, Instacart IPO: Stock market news today

 Trending tickers

-NIO (NIO) shares fell more than 17% as the Chinese electric-vehicle maker announced plans to offer $1 billion in convertible bonds, following the likes of fellow EV competitors Nikola (NKLA) and Fisker (FSR).
+NIO (NIO) shares fell more than 17% as the Chinese electric vehicle maker announced plans to offer $1 billion in convertible bonds, following the likes of fellow EV competitors Nikola (NKLA) and Fisker (FSR).

-Disney (DIS) slumped more than 3% after the entertainment conglomerate announced a plan to expand investment in its Parks, Experiences and Products.
+Disney (DIS) slumped more than 3% after the entertainment conglomerate announced a plan to expand investment in its Parks, Experiences, and Products.
 Over the next 10 years Disney plans to spend roughly $60 billion in the category.

 Block (SQ) dropped more than 2% after the company announced Alyssa Henry is leaving her role as Square CEO.
 Jack Dorsey, Block's founder and CEO, will now also be the company's chief executive.